wheelerjoshua/now_i_know/til.md

 Then make a brand new blank repo on your own account Then copy the git remote add origin git@github.com:my-git-hub/my-repository.git
 1) do work, 2) add, 3) commit, and push

+- End of November: I learned about tableau and how to use it

+- 11-01-21: Today I learned about basic statistics operations in numpy
+- 11-02-21: Today I learned about probability distributions and how python can be used to calculate statistical distributions.
+I also learned more about using python and pandas to solve simulations